 I have discovered that I am quite anti social and I really like social distancing (minus the threat of the virus of course).
 When out walking my dogs and on my weekly shopping trips, I have loved the space and tranquillity, and the roads and pathways being quieter.
 This has confirmed that I would enjoy living in a more remote place.

 Having to plan really carefully for shopping has resulted in zero waste and a saving of money.
 There’s been no ‘nipping to the shop’ to buy more than needed and I have enjoyed using many local and small businesses, many of which I will continue to use.
 My favourites have been the weekly egg delivery from a local rescue hen farmer, and the gorgeous pampering products from The Cheshire Bath Boutique.

 As many parents and teacher get to grips with home schooling, I have had, for the first time, the opportunity to try working from home.
 I have discovered that I am good at maintaining a routine and am very productive and focused in my house, even with the distraction of two very cute dogs and my husband.
 My job as a teacher doesn’t particularity lend itself to this however, but who knows, in the future perhaps!

 Finding the positive life lessons:

-For more family silver linings click here.
+There are many things to do on a rainy lockdown day and I am sure that, as a nation, we have developed our creativity.
+More family silver linings click here.
 What have been your positive life ‘sliver linings’ of this time?